C2SM/spack-c2sm/docs/Install.rst

 * modules.yaml: all info about the created modules, i.e which env variable or modules should be set once loaded
 * config.yaml: specifies the main installation path and the main module installation path, where to find thebinaries etc.
 * upstreams.yaml: specifies where to find the pre-installed software, that are under /project/g110/spack-install/
-* repos.yaml: specifies where to find the only mch packages that are stored in spack-mch repository
+* repos.yaml: specifies where to find the only mch packages that are stored in spack-c2sm repository

 Spack instance on Dom
 -------------------------